-Name: Title: Experience and expertise: Mr Brent Scrimshaw Non-Executive Director Mr Scrimshaw brings a unique understanding of the requirements of building disruptive brands and businesses worldwide.
+MR BRENT SCRIMSHAW NON-EXECUTIVE DIRECTOR EXPERIENCE AND Mr Scrimshaw brings a unique understanding of the requirements EXPERTISE of building disruptive brands and businesses worldwide.
 During a 19-year career with Nike Inc. where he held the position of Vice President and Chief Executive of Western Europe amongst other leadership roles and was a member of the global corporate leadership team where he was responsible for many of Nike's major growth and brand strategies worldwide.
-He is now the CEO and Executive Director of Enero Group Limited (ASX:EGG) and is also a non-executive director of Catapult Group International Limited (ASX: CAT) and Kathmandu Holdings Limited (ASX/NZX: KMD) Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Catapult Sports Ltd (ASX: CAT), since 24 November 2014 Kathmandu Holdings Limited (ASX/NZX: KMD), since 2 October 2018 Enero Group Limited (ASX:EGG) since 1 July 2020 None Chair of the Remuneration Committee 108,918 3,500,000 Name: Title: Experience and expertise: Dr Eric Knight Non-Executive Director Dr Knight brings a depth of experience in corporate strategy and management, having previously worked for Boston Consulting Group, and subsequently serving as Professor of Strategic Management at University of Sydney and more recently as Professor of Strategic Management and Executive Dean of Macquarie Business School.
+He is now the CEO and Executive Director of Enero Group Limited (ASX:EGG) and is also a non-executive director of Catapult Group International Limited (ASX: CAT) and Kathmandu Holdings Limited (ASX/NZX: KMD) Other current directorships Catapult Sports Ltd (ASX: CAT), since 24 November 2014, Kathmandu Holdings Limited (ASX/NZX: KMD), since 2 October 2018, Enero Group Limited (ASX:EGG) since 1 July 2020 Former directorships None (last 3 years) Special responsibilities Chair of the Remuneration Committee Interest in shares 108,918 Interest in options 3,500,000

+DR ERIC KNIGHT NON-EXECUTIVE DIRECTOR EXPERIENCE AND Dr Knight brings a depth of experience in corporate strategy EXPERTISE and management, having previously worked for Boston Consulting Group, and subsequently serving as Professor of Strategic Management at University of Sydney and more recently as Professor of Strategic Management and Executive Dean of Macquarie Business School.
 Dr Knight is a Graduate of the Australian Institute of Company Directors and is known internationally for his work on design-led strategy.
-Other current directorships: Former directorships (last 3 years): Special responsibilities: None None Chair of the Audit Committee Member of the Remuneration Committee
+Other current directorships None Former directorships None (last 3 years) Special responsibilities Chair of the Audit Committee Member of the Remuneration Committee Interest in shares 77,456 Interest in options 2,500,000

-Interests in shares:77,456Interests in options:2,500,000